Here is a link to some short PPT notes on gerunds and infinitives.

 Is "smoking" a gerund?
 Cross off the prepositional phrase.

-Students waved banners and protested against corn
+Students waved banners and protested against corn.

 Yep.
 That's a gerund.